kayodebristol/metadata-global-nav-sp2013/README.md

 ### Prerequisites

 It's very helpful if you have access to SharePoint 2013, since this is a 15 hive solution.
-Although the generated project will work with SharePoint 2016 and SharePoint Online, it is not optimized for SharePoint 2016 or Online.
+Although the generated project will work with SharePoint 2016, it is not optimized for SharePoint 2016.

 ## Authors